K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 Click on "Visualization Object Name" in the visualization list.
 ![027]

-Modify data and options(①), click "Save".
+Modify data and options(①), and click "Save".
 ![028]
 ![029]